ziotom78/lezioni-astronomia/tomasi-astro2-lezione-01.md

 \]

-# Il viriale in sistemi gravitazionali
+# The Virial Theorem in Gravitational Systems

--   In un sistema di corpi di massa $m$ dove l'unica forza è quella gravitazionale, $U = k r^{-1}$ (con $k = -G m^2$), e quindi $\alpha = -1$:
+-   In a system of bodies of mass $m$ where the only force is gravitational, $U = k r^{-1}$ (with $k = -G m^2$), and therefore $\alpha = -1$:
     \[
       \left<U\right>_t = -2\left< K \right>_t.
     \]

--   In un sistema virializzato dominato dalla gravità, l'energia potenziale è *doppia* (in modulo) rispetto all'energia cinetica.
+-   In a virialized system dominated by gravity, the potential energy is *twice* (in absolute value) the kinetic energy.

--   (In realtà la relazione $U \propto r^{-1}$ vale solo lontano dal centro, dove invece $U \propto M(r) / r \propto r^2$ e il moto è come quello di una molla).
+-   (Actually, the relationship $U \propto r^{-1}$ is valid only far from the center, where instead $U \propto M(r) / r \propto r^2$ and the motion is like that of a spring).

-# Sistemi “virializzati”
+# “Virialized” Systems

--   Un sistema per cui vale il teorema del viriale si dice “virializzato”
+-   A system for which the virial theorem holds is called “virialized”

--   I sistemi virializzati dimostrano notevole simmetria, perché l'energia cinetica dei loro componenti si è distribuita statisticamente
+-   Virialized systems exhibit considerable symmetry, because the kinetic energy of their components is statistically distributed

--   È una condizione simile a quella dell'equilibrio termodinamico
+-   It is a condition similar to that of thermodynamic equilibrium

--   La prossima animazione mostra un esempio 2D molto simpatico ed efficace
+-   The next animation shows a very nice and effective 2D example

 ---